 Jim Hoelter, Vice President

-Jim is originally from Milwaukee, Wisconsin and graduated from the University of Wisconsin, Madison.
-While on active duty as an infantry officer in the US Army reserve at Fort Gordon, Georgia, he married Virginia (“Denny”) Smith.
-Jim resumed his college education, receiving his MBA at Harvard.
-Jim worked for Ford Motor Company in Dearborn, MI and Oakland, CA, and for two marine cargo container leasing companies in San Francisco.
-He subsequently co-founded the start up container lessor Intermodal Equipment Associates and served as its President from 1978 to 1987.
-Jim then joined the Textainer Group (NYSE - "TGH") as President and CEO until he retired at the end of 1998.
-Jim and Denny have three children and seven grandchildren and divide their time between their home on Great Camanoe in the British Virgin Islands, their house at Serene Lakes on Donner Summit, and Sonoma, CA. Jim is currently a board member of Textainer, treasurer and a board member of the Donner Summit Historical Society and Indigo Association Ltd. He also served as president of the Serene Lakes Property Owners Association and treasurer of the Donner Summit Area Association.
-Jim enjoys hiking, cycling, cross-country skiing, sailing, and fly-fishing.
+Jim is originally from Milwaukee and graduated from the University of Wisconsin, Madison.
+After serving on active duty as an army infantry officer, he returned to school and earned his MBA at Harvard.
+Jim worked for Ford Motor Company and then joined Itel’s Corporation’s marine cargo container leasing unit in San Francisco.
+He and his associates subsequently launched container lessors Intermodal Equipment Associates and later, Textainer Group.
+Jim served as President and CEO of both IEA (1979-1987) and Textainer (1987-1998) before retiring at the end of 1998.
+Jim and his wife Denny divide their time between their Serene Lakes home on Donner Summit, which their family has enjoyed for 30 years, and their home in Sonoma, CA. Jim has served as president of the Serene Lakes Property Owners Association, treasurer of the Donner Summit Historical Society, and treasurer of the Donner Summit Area Association.
+Jim loves the outdoors and enjoys hiking, cycling, cross-country skiing, sailing, and fly-fishing

 Paco Lindsay arrived in Truckee in 1974 and immediately saw Truckee as his home.
 Being from Iowa, he was enamored of the beauty of the Northern Sierra, the uniqueness of Truckee, and the mountainous terrain.
 Holding various year-round jobs, including at the infamous Flop House and as a cook in the Passage, Paco began his own summer business, Paco’s Truckee River Bicycle, out of his garage.
 With his interest in Nordic skiing, the bike shop became a Truckee institution, Paco’s Truckee Bike and Ski.
 Paco joined the Land Trust’s Board to bring to it a wealth of experience in finance, trail building and advocacy.